Zoltan Jobbagy

 Associate Professor

 Valter Coralluzzo is Associate Professor of International Relations at the University of Turin, where he also teaches Foreign Policy Analysis and Strategic Studies.
-He has served as Director of CISP, an Italian Inter-university Center for Peace Studies, and is a member of the editoriall board of Rivista di Politica.
-His main research interests focus on transformations of war, international relations theory, and Italian foreign policy.
-His publications include: La politica estera dell’Italia repubblicana, 1946-1992 (2000); Conflitti asimmetrici (edited with M. Nuciari, 2006); Oltre il bipolarismo (2007); Democrazie tra terrorismo e guerra (ed., 2008); Religioni tra pace e guerra (edited with L. Ozzano, 2012); Percorsi di guerra (ed., forthcoming).
+He has served as Director of CISP, an Italian Interuniversity Centre for Peace Studies, and is a member of the editorial board of Rivista di Politica.
+His main research interests focus on transformations of war, international relations theory and Italian foreign policy.
+His publications include: La politica estera dell’Italia repubblicana, 1946–1992, 2000; Conflitti asimmetrici.
+Un approccio multidisciplinare (edited together with Marina Nuciari), 2006; Oltre il bipolarismo, 2007; Democrazie tra terrorismo e guerra, ed., 2008; Religioni tra pace e guerra.
+Il sacro nelle relazioni internazionali del XXI secolo (edited together with Luca Ozzano), 2012; Percorsi di guerra, ed., 2024.

 Nicola Cristadoro